canalplus/rx-player/doc/api/Player_Events.md

 data linked to undecipherable Representation(s) (the video might twitch a little or reload) and update the list of available bitrates.

-The payload of this event is an Array of objects, each representating a Representation whose decipherability's status has been updated.
+The payload of this event is an Array of objects, each describing a Representation whose decipherability's status has been updated.

-Each of those objects have the following properties:
+Each of those objects have the following keys:

-- `representation`: The Representation concerned (more information on its structure [in the Manifest documentation](./Miscellaneous/Manifest_Object.md#structure_of_a_representation_object)).
-- `adaptation`: The Adaptation linked to that Representation (more information on its structure [in the Manifest documentation](./Miscellaneous/Manifest_Object.md#structure_of_an_adaptation_object)).
-- `period`: The Period linked to that Representation (more information on its structure [in the Manifest documentation](./Miscellaneous/Manifest_Object.md#structure_of_a_period_object)).
-- `manifest`: The current Manifest (more information on its structure [in the Manifest documentation](./Miscellaneous/Manifest_Object.md#structure_of_a_manifest_object)).

-You can then know if any of those Representations are becoming decipherable or not through their `decipherable` property.
+  - `isDecipherable` (`boolean` | `undefined`): Whether the corresponding Representation is now considered decipherable or not.

+    It is set to either:

+      - `true` if the Representation can be deciphered under the current conditions.

+      - `false` if it cannot

+      - `undefined` if this is not known

+  - `representationId` (`string`): The `id` of the corresponding property, uniquely identifying this Representation amongst all other Representations of the same track.

+    This is the same `id` value that can be retrieved in APIs such as `getAvailableVideoTracks` (for its `representations` property).

+  - `trackType` (`string`): The type of the corresponding track.
+    Can be for example: "video" / "audio" / "text".

+  - `trackId` (`string`): The `id` of the corresponding track, which can be used to identify the track with methods such as `getAvailableAudioTracks` / `getVideoTrack` and so on...

+  - `periodStart` (`number`): The starting position at which the corresponding Period starts, in seconds.

+  - `periodEnd` (`number|undefined`): The position at which the corresponding Period ends, in seconds.

+    `undefined` either if not known or if the Period has no end yet (e.g. for live contents, the end might not be known for now).

 <div class="warning">
 This event is not sent in <i>DirectFile</i> mode (see